August 29, 2025

 Prevent and Control Sucking Pests and White Fly in Cotton

-Today, 5.8 million farmers make a living from the growing cotton fields, with ten million people working in the cotton industry.
+Today, approximately 5.8 million farmers earn a living from growing cotton fields, with ten million people employed in the cotton industry.

-While pink bollworm infestations went down by 70% in 2018-19 compared to the previous season, pressure from other common pests remained similar to previous years.
+While pink bollworm infestations decreased by 70% in 2018-19 compared to the previous season, pressure from other common pests remained similar to that of previous years.

 Some of the major cotton-sucking pests that affect cotton yield are: